What Is ORP in Hydrogen Water?

 Can ORP prove health benefits?

 No. ORP is a measurement term.
-It does not prove that hydrogen water prevents, treats, cures, or diagnoses any disease.
+It does not prove that hydrogen water prevents, treats, cures, mitigates, or diagnoses disease.

 Is this page medical advice?